 Seattle hosted the 2001 national Poetry Slam Tournament.

-In 2003, the Seattle Seahawks moved into Qwest Field (now Lumen Field) at the same site as the former Kingdome.
+In 2003, the Seattle Seahawks moved into Qwest Field (now Lumen Field) at the site of the former Kingdome.

-The Seattle Opera and Pacific Northwest Ballet perform at McCaw Hall, which opened in 2003 on the site of the former Seattle Opera House at Seattle Center.
+McCaw Hall opened in 2003 on the site of the former Seattle Opera House at Seattle Center, hosting the Seattle Opera and Pacific Northwest Ballet.

 According to the 2000 U.S. Census interim measurements of 2004, Seattle has the fifth highest proportion of single-person households nationwide among cities of 100,000 or more residents, at 40.8%.

-In 2004, the International Style design of the Seattle Central Library was replaced by a new design from Dutch architect Rem Koolhaas.
+In 2004, the Seattle Central Library was redesigned by Dutch architect Rem Koolhaas.

 In 2004, the Seattle Storm claimed the WNBA championship.